MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/connect-to-scc-powershell.md

    Import-Module ExchangeOnlineManagement
    ```

+   **Notes**:

-   **Note**: If you've already [installed the EXO V2 module](exchange-online-powershell-v2.md#install-and-maintain-the-exo-v2-module), the previous command will work as written.
+   - If you've already [installed the EXO V2 module](exchange-online-powershell-v2.md#install-and-maintain-the-exo-v2-module), the previous command will work as written.
+   - You might be able to skip this step and run **Connect-IPPSSession** without loading the module first.

-2. The last command that you need to run uses the following syntax:
+2. The command that you need to run uses the following syntax:

    ```powershell
    Connect-IPPSSession -UserPrincipalName <UPN> [-ConnectionUri <URL>] [-AzureADAuthorizationEndpointUri <URL>] [-PSSessionOption $ProxyOptions]